 - Optional: 12 to 15 drops of essential oil (we’d recommended tea tree oil or another antibacterial essential oil)

 Note: We recognize that isopropyl alcohol and aloe vera gel are in short supply at these times.
-Public Goods will be releasing our own aloe vera gel in the coming weeks.
+Public Goods has released its own aloe vera gel.
 We’re also looking into ways to offer isopropyl alcohol to our customers in the near future.

 - Measuring cup and/or spoons

 - Empty container

 How to Make Homemade Hand Sanitizer: A DIY Recipe

 Now that we’ve gathered our supplies, it’s time to make our own hand sanitizer.
 This hand sanitizer recipe is relatively straightforward, but be sure to follow closely to ensure you produce an effective germ-fighting concoction.